sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Containers started by kube, can't be referred by name.
 The `system container kill` command would fetch the corresponding docker-id from STATE-DB  and use that to kill.
       * Pass the option to skip any updates to save time, as system is going for a reboot.
    * Carry over kubelet related context, to enable transparent join and interaction with master.
+   * The .service & bash scripts for kube only features, may not be available in new image.
+To save the time of re-create, just take the files over to the new image.
    * Upon reboot, the switch could take some solid time to establish connection with kubernetes master.
 Until then, the containers that are marked as kube-managed with no fallback, can't start.
 Hence ensure availability of local image & fallback, so the containers can start immediately from local copy.
 The set_owner remaining as kube, will help kube to manage, whenever the switch successfully connects to the master.<br/>BTW, connecting to the master is done by kubelet transparently.

    For new features that are not known to warm-reboot script, some hooks could be allowed for registration of feature-custom scripts.
 This could help with some preparation steps before reboot, like caching some data, setting some DB values, ...